fbq('track', 'ViewContent');

 Do you teach about life cycles?
 Discover hands-on learning fun with these life cycle ideas and activities!

 Get them talking and thinking!
-Get them comparing different life cycles, looking for similarities and differences.
-Have them predict a life cycle of a plant or animal before researching it.
+Have them compare different life cycles, looking for similarities and differences.
+Have them predict a plant or animal's life cycle before researching it.
 Encourage them to sort life cycles that are alike!
 Most of all, get them talking about what they are learning!
 Those conversations deepen the learning!

 All life cycle resources include these 7 pages: